Why Use Factory-Certified Technicians For Appliance Repair

 Your Houston Answer For Appliance Repair

 In the Houston area, Houston Appliance Repair, with 25 years of experience in repairing appliances, can offer you helpful insights about what to consider when buying new appliances.
-When we come out to do a repair, we give you a free estimate along with an honest assessment of whether you should consider replacing your appliance.
+When we come out to do a repair, we give you a free estimate when we perform the repair, along with an honest assessment of whether you should consider replacing your appliance.
 We work on all brands of appliances including JenAir, ASKO, Admiral, Amana, Bosch, Dacor, Estate, Frigidaire, GE, Hotpoint, Jenn, Kenmore, Kitchen Aid, LG, Magic Chef, Maytag, Roper, Sears, SubZero, Tappan, Thermador, Whirlpool, White Westinghouse, and Wolf, so we know how brands perform.

 For service, just call (713) 574-9799 to set up a convenient service appointment.